 We now offer practice based psychologists to help patients understand and come to terms with inner conflicts.
 You may be referred by your Doctor.

-This is a popular service and can be arranged by appointment at both the Mitchell Road and at the Neighbourhood Centre surgeries for most blood tests including those requested by hospital specialists provided you have a request form.
+This is a popular service and can be arranged by appointment.
+Our phlebotomy service covers most blood tests including those requested by hospital specialists provided you have a request form.
 A few special tests will require a visit to the hospital however.

-We are able to offer ultrasound tests at the Mitchell Road Surgery for certain procedures.
+We are able to offer ultrasound tests at the Surgery for certain procedures.
 These tests may help your Doctor diagnose internal disease.